reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 }
 ```

 Here we have added a Kinesis Data Stream of name `in-app-log-stream` as the source and another Kinesis Data Stream of name `log_data_stream` as the sink.

+We can also configure destinations where you want Kinesis Data Analytics to send the results.

+Other than Kinesis Data Stream, Kinesis Data Analytics also supports Kinesis Data Firehose, and AWS Lambda as destinations.
+Kinesis Data Firehose can be configured to automatically send the data to destinations like S3,  Redshift, OpenSearch, and Splunk.

 Now we need to compile and package this code for deploying to the Kinesis Data Analytics service.
 We will see this in the next section.

 ### Deploying the Flink Application to Kinesis Data Analytics